Ahhmedshams/Clinic-Management-System/README.md

 - `config/` - This folder contains configuration for passport as well as a central location for configuration/environment variables.
 - `routes/` - This folder contains the route definitions for our API.
 - `models/` - This folder contains the schema definitions for our Mongoose models.
+- `middlewares/` - This folder contains the guard of project to deal with server.

 ## Error Handling